AlexWendland/public-note/general/Passing variables to a function.md

 Passing by reference means the parameter points to the same object as the argument.
 This is very efficient for larger data structures both in terms of [[Random Access Memory (RAM)|computer memory]] and program speed however it complicates your code by increasing the changes of [[Side effect|side effects]].

-In [[Python]] functionally all arguments are passed by reference - however their [[Mutability in Python|mutability]] allows for something similar to passing by value.
+In [[Python Index]] functionally all arguments are passed by reference - however their [[Mutability in Python|mutability]] allows for something similar to passing by value.